-Charred Lemon adds incredible depth of flavor and character to this Whiskey Sour, infusing a smoky, woody flavor, with a hint of floral and of course charred citrus.
+Charred Lemons add an incredible depth of flavor and character to this Whiskey Sour recipe, infusing a smoky, woody flavor, with a hint of floral and of course charred citrus.
 The classic Whiskey Sour is elevated to a more complex and interesting cocktail both visually and in its taste.

 I grill a lot, so one of the first things I do once the coals are hot is throw a couple of lemons of the grill.
 A hot lemon releases more juice than I cold lemon, now I’ve not been able to find a good and reliable explanation for this.
 But an old kitchen hack is to microwave a lemon for 20 seconds in order to get the most juice out of it, and it works.
 So, if you have the grill fired up, might as well put them on the fire rather than microwave, the flavors better and more interesting anyway.